In This Article

 Credit cards are helpful tools.
-They can help you pay for everyday and surprise expenses without adjusting your budget.
-Many offer perks such as points and cashback for using them frequently.
-But they also tend to have high interest rates, and overreliance on them can result in substantial debt that feels overwhelming.
+They can help you pay for everyday or unexpected expenses without adjusting your budget.
+Many offer rewards such as points and cashback for using them frequently.
+But they also can have high interest rates, and over-reliance on them can result in substantial debt.

 Paying off credit card debt can be easier than you think.
-If you’re wondering, “How do I pay off my credit card debt?” the following tips can help.
+If you’re wondering, “How do I pay off my credit card debt?” there are several directions you can take.

 - How many credit cards do you have?